Stephen F. Austin stuns No. 1 Duke, 85-83 in OT

 DURHAM, N.C.
-(AP) — Nathan Bain stole the ball and hit a layup at the overtime buzzer and Stephen F. Austin knocked off No. 1 Duke 85-83 on Tuesday night, ending the Blue Devils’ 150-game home winning streak against nonconference opponents.
+(AP) — Nathan Bain hit a layup at the overtime buzzer and Stephen F. Austin knocked off No. 1 Duke 85-83 on Tuesday night, ending the Blue Devils’ 150-game home winning streak against nonconference opponents.

-They became the first non-Atlantic Coast Conference team to beat Duke at Cameron Indoor Stadium in nearly 20 years and the second unranked team to upset a No. 1-ranked team on its home floor in two weeks after Evansville went into Rupp Arena and stunned Kentucky 67-64.
+The Lumberjacks became the first non-Atlantic Coast Conference team to beat Duke at Cameron Indoor Stadium in nearly 20 years and the second unranked team to upset a No. 1-ranked team on its home floor in two weeks after Evansville went into Rupp Arena and stunned Kentucky 67-64.

+“I told our players, ‘Banners can’t beat us tonight,’” Stephen F. Austin coach Kyle Keller said.
+“The players have to beat us.”

 Duke had the ball in the closing seconds of overtime, but Tre Jones missed a jumper with about 15 seconds left and Wendell Moore rebounded it.
-Hounded by the Lumberjacks’ high-pressure defense, Hurt threw the ball away in a scramble with about 3 seconds left and it went to Bain — who went the length of the floor for a buzzer-beating layup.
+With the Lumberjacks’ high-pressure defense hounding Duke, the ball kicked way from Matthew Hurt in a scramble with about 3 seconds left — directly to Bain, who went the length of the floor for a buzzer-beating layup.

+“I looked up at the clock and saw I had 2.6 seconds, just going as fast as I can to lay it up.
+Like a layup drill.
+Prayed it would go in,” Bain said.
+“I wasn’t sure if the guy was going to foul me or not.
+Get it on the rim to give us a chance.”

 Kevon Harris scored 26 points and Gavin Kensmil added 15 for the Lumberjacks (5-1).